Welcome

 Bouchon Racine

-Bouchon Racine is traditionally very British in the way it looks (think old-school pub) and traditionally very French in the way it tastes (think a very Lyonnaise-leaning food menu).
+Bouchon Racine is traditionally very British in the way it looks (think old-school pub) and traditionally very French in the way it tastes (think a Lyonnaise bistro).
 What could possibly go wrong?
 Well, nothing, to be honest.
-Everything here hits the spot; from the bavette steak served with a rustic Saint Marcellin sauce to the creme caramel that we reckon can hold its own to any of the ‘authentic’ ones you might encounter across the pond.
-The back area set up, which we’d argue are the best seats in the house with a glass-roofed balcony that looks over the streets, is prime ‘most romantic restaurant in London’ material.
+Everything here hits the spot; from the bavette steak served with a rustic Saint Marcellin sauce to the creme caramel that could hold its own to any you might encounter across the pond.
+The back area set up, which we’d argue are the best seats in the house with a glass-roofed balcony that looks over the streets, is prime ‘romantic restaurant’ material.
 So grab a bottle of wine with your better half and say, in your most seductive French accent, à votre santé.
-Or just cheers

 St. John Smithfield

 Still going strong in the same bacon smokehouse building that it moved into way back in October 1994, St. John is the first of its kind with a philosophy grounded in British meat, gourmet donuts and nose-to-tail dining (where everything on the animal is a go; here translated to devilled kidneys and peas and lamb tongue with chicory and anchovy).
-It’s since spawned multiple spin-offs around London, including a bakery, but here in Clerkenwell is where the dynasty all began.
-It’s tightly held onto a Michelin star for over a decade, and rightfully so, for its offal-led menu – a completely new one printed each day – where most of the stock comes from the iconic Smithfield Markets across the road.
+It’s since spawned multiple spin-offs around London, but here in Clerkenwell is where the dynasty all began.
+It’s tightly held onto a Michelin star for over a decade, and rightfully so, for its offal-led menu, dreamt up afresh each day.

 Morito